-In Jacksonville, Florida, Gleaners Dispatch is addressing a problem that many may not understand: Of the 15 percent of Americans living in poverty, most are employed, but they just aren’t paid enough to make ends meet.
+SUCCESS STORY: In Jacksonville, Florida, Gleaners Dispatch is addressing a problem that many may not understand: Of the 15 percent of Americans living in poverty, most are employed, but they just aren’t paid enough to make ends meet.
 In response, this CMC is bringing hunger relief to community members with inadequate incomes.
 Their approach isn’t a traditional food pantry, though.
 Instead, volunteers collect fresh food from restaurants and grocery stores that would otherwise be thrown away.
-Then they provide it to single parent families, senior adults, disabled adults, the under-employed, and people between jobs.
+Then they provide it to single-parent families, senior adults, disabled adults, the under-employed, and people between jobs.
 Gleaners Dispatch also uses the donations to serve a weekly sit-down meal for the community.
 Not only are the more than 100 volunteers providing nutrition for families and individuals going through tough times, but they’re also keeping excess from going to waste.
 All in Jesus’ name.

 In the US: